-- Provide necessary information to ODOT's Office of Statewide Planning & Research needed to maintain the calibration of the traffic forecast and travel demand model for the Lima Urbanized Area. - Support ODOT's initiative to advance balanced modal transportation networks and expand modal travel options across all periods of the day within the State's urban areas. - Develop the means to familiarize local member governments with the FAST Act goals, planning factors and performance measures required under the current transportation planning regulations necessary to develop the LRTP and support long-range planning procedures. - Support the existing Long-Range Transportation Plan while developing the variables for a 2045 Plan Update taking care to integrate community stakeholders in the consultation requirements of Plan development pursuant to state and federal planning requirements. - Support further development of travel demand model capabilities in order to support and enhance the development of transportation planning alternatives and improved decision making related to transportation and economic development projects.
+- Provide the necessary information to ODOT's Office of Statewide Planning & Research to calibrate the traffic forecast and travel demand model for the Lima Urbanized Area. - Support ODOT's initiative to advance balanced modal transportation networks and expand modal travel options across all periods of the day within the State's urban areas. - Develop the means to familiarize local member governments with the FAST Act goals, planning factors, and performance measures required under the current transportation planning regulations to develop the LRTP and support long-range planning procedures. - Support the existing Long-Range Transportation Plan while developing the variables for a 2045 Plan Update taking care to integrate community stakeholders in the consultation requirements of Plan development according to state and federal planning requirements. - Support further development of travel demand model capabilities to support and enhance the development of transportation planning alternatives and improved decision-making related to transportation and economic development projects. - Utilize the transportation planning process to accelerate the transition toward electric and other alternative-fueled vehicles, plan for a sustainable infrastructure system that works for all users, and undertake actions to prepare for and adapt to the impacts of climate change.
+Identify Barriers to and Opportunities for Deployment of Fueling and Charging Infrastructure